-In addition, under the Second Amended and Restated Credit Agreement ("Second Amended Credit Agreement") with U.S. Bank National Association ("U.S. Bank"), we may elect to pay interest on the revolving line of credit ("Credit Line") based on the Secured Overnight Financing Rate ("SOFR") plus an applicable margin or a base rate (based on the prime rate of U.S. Bank or as otherwise specified in the Second Amended Credit Agreement), plus an applicable margin.
+In addition, under the Second Amended and Restated Credit Agreement ("Second Amended Credit Agreement") with U.S. Bank National Association ("U.S. Bank"), we may elect to pay interest on the revolving line of credit ("Credit Line") based on LIBOR or a base rate as specified in the Second Amended Credit Agreement.
+LIBOR is subject to recent national, international and other regulatory guidance and proposals for reform.
+These reforms have resulted in plans to phase out and eventually replace LIBOR.
+The Financial Conduct Authority, which regulates LIBOR, announced it would cease publications of the remaining tenors of LIBOR immediately after June 30, 2023.
+On January 7, 2021, we executed an amendment to our Second Amended Credit Agreement which defines the Secured Overnight Financing Rate ("SOFR") as the replacement benchmark for LIBOR upon its phase out.
+The calculation of interest rates under the SOFR replacement benchmarks could negatively impact our business and financial results.
 To the extent these interest rates increase, our interest expense will increase, which could adversely affect our financial condition, operating results and cash flows.

-Our Ability to Generate Cash Depends on Many Factors Beyond Our Control
+Our Ability to Generate Cash Depends on Many Factors Beyond Our Control.